Are you a female traveller looking to take your solo travel photography skills up a notch? If so, you’re in luck!

 If I look back to when I first started taking solo travel photos, they were crap.
 I’m talking blurry awkward, stiff smile selfies.

 An important thing to remember is don’t go comparing someone else’s chapter 35 to your chapter 1, we all start somewhere!
 If you put in the time and the effort you WILL get better.
 I promise you.

 It wouldn’t be a solo female travel post without a section on safety, would it!

 Not to sound like your mum or anything, but it’s important to ALWAYS be aware of your surroundings.
 Not just when taking photos but in general.

 Know where your valuables are at all times and don’t go walking down any dark alleyways by yourself (although I’m sure you already know that).

-During the day if you’re shooting in a popular location, chose to take shots where you’re only away from your camera for a few seconds rather than big photoshoots.
+During the day if you’re shooting in a popular location, choose to take shots where you’re only away from your camera for a few seconds rather than big photoshoots.
 That way you don’t have to worry about your camera getting knocked over, or even worse stolen.